amazon-ion/ion-docs/guides/symbols-guide.md

 tables.

 <a name="fn4">4</a>:
+No special semantics are ascribed to text Ion symbol tokens which have the same form as Symbol Identifiers but are quoted.
+Readers must pass along the text as-is, and writers must never write user-provided text with the same form as a Symbol Identifier as an unquoted symbol token.
+This maintains the user's ability to write symbol tokens with any text without experiencing surprising side-effects on roundtrip.

+<a name="fn5">5</a>:
 This case requires that the text writer serialize a local symbol table containing the imports mapped to by Symbol Identifier tokens within the stream.
 Note that imports that have no unknown mappings in